Crown Center: Location specifics

 Today, the shopping and entertainment complex features three levels of shops and restaurants, a set of grand open air fountains, live theaters, an ice skating rink and over-street walkways leading throughout the complex and to Kansas City's Union Station.
 The Halls department store was designed by Paul László.
 The complex includes the 45-story Sheraton Kansas City Hotel at Crown Center (which was Missouri's tallest building when built), a Westin hotel, and two upscale residential apartment skyscrapers.
 Kansas City's three largest law firms maintain their headquarters in other skyscrapers in the neighborhood.
 The neighborhood's grounds include parks, fountains, green spaces, and unique sculptures.

 The global headquarters campus for Hallmark Cards is located on the eastern side of Crown Center.
+The new ballpark for the Kansas City Royals of Major League Baseball (MLB) is planned to be built on the site, under a partnership with the Royals and Hallmark.

 Mayor's Christmas Tree

 A century-old tradition, the Mayor's Christmas tree at Hallmark Cards’ Crown Center is strung with more than 7,200 white lights during the winter holidays and stands 100 feet tall, which is taller than the famous National Christmas Tree and Rockefeller Center Christmas Tree, and the White House Christmas Tree.
 A special guest or celebrity "flips the switch" each year.
 For example, in 2010 Chef Celina Tio (owner and chef of Julian in K.C., Missouri) on Food Network's The Next Iron Chef, joined Kansas City's Mayor Mark Funkhouser to light the tree.
 The lighting ceremony is held the day after Thanksgiving and the annual Country Club Plaza Lighting Ceremony.
 After the holidays, the tree is cut into commemorative ornaments and sold to benefit the Mayor's Christmas Tree Fund, which assists city residents in poverty.